saudi-arabia-riyadh/SOWatchFace/README.md

 - Two watch faces, a simple one, and another that looks like the SWAG you can win.
 - Supports two complications on the watch face.
+- Includes a complication that can show a specific user's reputation
+  - Displays the next reputation milestone as the range.
-- Includes a complication that can show a specific user's reputation.
-Works on other watch faces that support complications as well.
+  - Works on other watch faces that support complications as well.
+  - Shows Jon Skeet's reputation by default
 - Displays the UTC offset so you know when the Stack Overflow counters reset.
 - Water Resistant to 6-8 weeks